|

 to your home (i.e., adding a garage, room or pool).

-district for the new home, if it is in a different district.
+appraisal district for the new home, if located in a different district.

 Surviving Spouse of a Person who Received the Disability Exemption